Skip navigation.

 1. Please write out your testimony of salvation.

-2. Please describe the ministries you have been involved in past and present and what results you have seen from those ministries.
+2. Please describe the ministries in which you have been involved in past and those in which you are presently involved and what results you have seen from those ministries.
 Please also explain what spiritual gifts you believe you may have and how God has used them.

 3. Please write out what you believe concerning each of the following areas: